macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 "Were your mounts this irritable when bonded?"
 Ildren, annoyed by Mariana's mount, asked Anna through bonds after Palten managed to stabilize the two birds' emotions.

 "I mean, Palten and Emmersun— Givly's dream tiger— didn't.
 But unicorns and tigers have historically not gotten together.
 Mythrian and Celestial Danaean pantheons indicate that the two races weren't exactly kind to each other, according to a little bird."
-She smiled towards Yae on Hades to her left, as they approched the copse of trees mysteriouslyi thinned, almost as if illusory.
+She smiled towards Yae on Hades to her left, as they approched the copse of trees mysteriously thinned, almost as if illusory.

 "Sorry to derail your conversation, what's our plan of attack, Anna?"